-YARN is a resource negotiator which provides a general runtime environment providing all the essentials to deploy, run and manage distributed applications.
-Its resource manager and isolation helps getting the most out of servers.
+YARN is a resource negotiator which provides a general runtime environment providing all the essentials you need to deploy, run, and manage distributed applications.
+Its resource manager and isolation helps in getting the most out of servers.

 For information about YARN, refer to http://hadoop.apache.org/docs/current/hadoop-yarn/hadoop-yarn-site/YARN.html

-Deploying Apache Ignite cluster typically involves downloading the Apache Ignite distribution, changing configuration settings and starting the nodes up.
-Integration with YARN allows to avoid the actions.
-Apache Ignite Yarn Application allows to greatly simplify cluster deployment.
-The application consist from the following components:
+Deploying Apache Ignite cluster typically involves downloading the Apache Ignite distribution, changing configuration settings, and starting up the nodes.
+Integration with YARN allows you to avoid these actions.
+Apache Ignite Yarn Application greatly simplifies cluster deployment.
+The application consists of the following components:

-- Client downloads ignte distributive, puts necessary resources to HDFS, creates the necessary context for launching the task, launches the ApplicationMaster process.
+- Client downloads Ignite distribution, puts necessary resources into HDFS, creates the necessary context for launching the task, launches the ApplicationMaster process.

 Application master.
-Once registration is successful the component will begin requesting of resource from Resource Manager to utilize resources for Apache Ignite nodes.
+Once registration is successful the component will begin requesting resources from Resource Manager for use with Apache Ignite nodes.
+The

 Container- the entity that runs Ignite Node on slaves.

-For running Ignite Application requires YARN and Hadoop cluster are configured and running.
-For information on how to set up a the cluster please refer to http://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-common/ClusterSetup.html
+The Ignite Application requires that YARN and the Hadoop cluster are configured and running.
+For information on how to set up the cluster please refer to: http://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-common/ClusterSetup.html

 - Download Apache Ignite.

-- Configure properties file.
-Update any parameters which would like to change.
-See Configuration section below.
+- Configure the properties file.
+Update any parameters you would like to change.
+See the Configuration section below.

 # The number of nodes in the cluster.
 IGNITE_NODE_COUNT=2 # The number of CPU Cores for each Apache Ignite node.
 IGNITE_RUN_CPU_PER_NODE=1 # The number of Megabytes of RAM for each Apache Ignite node.
-IGNITE_MEMORY_PER_NODE=2048 # The version ignite which will be run on nodes.
+IGNITE_MEMORY_PER_NODE=2048 # The version of Ignite which will be run on nodes.
 IGNITE_VERSION=2.3.0 # URL where Ignite distribution can be downloaded from IGNITE_URL=http://mirror.linux-ia64.org/apache/ignite/2.7.0/apache-ignite-2.7.0-bin.zip # You can also provide a path to unzipped Ignite distribution instead of the URL # IGNITE_PATH=/ignite/apache-ignite-2.7.0-bin

 - Run the application.

-- In order to make sure that Application deployed correctly, do the following.
-Open YARN console at http://<hostname>:8088/cluster.
+- In order to make sure that Application deployed correctly: open the YARN console at http://:8088/cluster.
 If everything is working as expected, you will see an application named

 - Retrieve logs from the browser.
 To look through Ignite logs, click on